Skip to content

 9.1 OT vs IT Networks

 The previous chapters covered networking from Ethernet frames through cloud infrastructure.
-All of that assumed the primary goal is moving data efficiently.
+The primary goal in those chapters was moving data efficiently.
 Industrial networks have a different priority: controlling physical processes without interruption.
-This chapter explains why that difference changes everything about network design.
+This chapter explains why the difference changes everything about network design.

 OT (Operational Technology) networks control physical processes: assembly lines, power grids, water treatment plants.
 IT (Information Technology) networks handle data and business applications.
-They share the same Ethernet hardware but have fundamentally different failure consequences.
+Both share the same Ethernet hardware but have fundamentally different consequences when a disruption occurs.

 IT NetworkOT Network